ariefauliaa/Momentum-Based-Quant-Strat/README.md

 | **Total Alpha**           | 46,463.33%        |
 | **Annualized Alpha**      | 28.53%            |

 Fee Assumptions: The above result assumes the use of fee rebates.
-Without rebates and using the average fee from prop trading firms (0.01% per trade), the strategy yields a final return of approximately 40,408%.
+Without rebates and using the average fee from prop firms (0.01% per tx), the strategy yields a final return of approximately 40,408%.

 ---

 ### 🎯 Objective

-To evaluate whether **reactive sector exposure** — mimicking event-driven investing — can yield positive returns when applied systematically and without hindsight.
+To evaluate whether **reactive sector exposure** — mimicking event driven investing — can yield positive returns when applied systematically and without hindsight.

 ---